-Management is also responsible for designing, establishing and maintaining a system of ICFR to provide reasonable assurance that the financial information prepared by the Company for external purposes is reliable and has been recorded, processed and reported in an accurate and timely manner in accordance with generally accepted accounting principles.
+Management is also responsible for designing, establishing and maintaining a system of ICFR to provide reasonable assurance that the financial information prepared by the Company for external purposes is reliable and has been recorded, processed and reported in an accurate and timely manner in accordance with generally accepted accounting principles in Canada.

-The Chief Executive Officer and the Chief Financial Officer have evaluated the effectiveness of the Company's design and operating effectiveness of the Company's internal control over financial reporting as of March 31, 2010.
+The Chief Executive Officer and the Chief Financial Officer have evaluated the effectiveness of the Company's design and operating effectiveness of the Company's internal control over financial reporting as of March 31, 2011.

-Management has concluded that, as March 31, 2010, the Company's ICFR was not effective due to the existence of material weaknesses, including the requirement to accommodate for reduced staff levels in Canada, the requirement to test effectiveness of ICFR under a design that is appropriate to the Company's size and operations and lack of adequate segregation of duties in the financial close process in Canada.
+Management has concluded that, as of March 31, 2011, the Company's ICFR was not effective due to the existence of material weaknesses, including the requirement to test effectiveness of ICFR and lack of adequate segregation of duties in the financial close process in Canada.
 The Company believes however, that adequate segregation of duties exists in Peru and Mexico with respect to domestic accounting in those countries and with respect to subsidiary reporting to head office, as financial statements produced by the Company's accountants both in Peru and Mexico are subject to a review process by the Company's Chief Financial Officer.
-As of March 31, 2010, the Company's Chief Financial Officer is responsible for preparing, authorizing and reviewing information that is key to the preparation of financial reports.
-She is also responsible for preparing and reviewing the resulting financial reports.
-This weakness has the potential to result in material misstatements in the Company's financial statements and should be considered a material weakness of the Company's system of ICFR.
+As of March 31, 2011, the Company's Chief Financial Officer is responsible for preparing, authorizing and reviewing information for the preparation of financial reports and for preparing and reviewing the resulting financial reports, which has the potential to result in material misstatements in the Company's financial statements and should be considered a material weakness of the Company's system of ICFR.

 Management has concluded, and the audit committee has agreed that, taking into account the present stage of the Company's development, the Company does not have sufficient size and scale to warrant the hiring of additional staff to correct the weakness at this time.
-Management is in the process of designing ICFR to accommodate for the Company's current level of operations; the Company will also need to test the effectiveness of ICFR.
+Management is in the process of designing ICFR for the Company's current level of operations, and the Company will also need to test the effectiveness of its ICFR.